ph-u/CMEE_ph-u/MiniProject/readme.md

 #### Output

-filtered data and metadata file output in `results` subdirectory
+filtered data and metadata file output in `data` subdirectory

 *****